4 Simple linear regression

 • Prediction: Finding the expected value of the response variable for given values of the predictor variable(s).

-We will fit a simple linear regression line to describe the relationship between the critics scores and audience scores for movies.
+Suppose we fit a simple linear regression line to summarize the relationship between critics_score and audience_scores for movies.

 • What is an example of a prediction question that can be answered using a simple linear regression model?